Getting Down to Business

 Curators of the episode: Toni Bell and Brianna Jovahn, MBA.

 We are excited to announce our For Us, By Us Filmmaker Incubator cohort!
-Seven filmmakers telling personal stories from underrepresented Bay Area communities were selected to participate in our six month intensive.
+Seven filmmakers telling personal stories from Bay Area communities not often seen in media were selected to participate in our six month intensive.
 The cohort will participate in workshops, receive mentoring, and be given stipends to strategically use for their films.

 Congratulations to Caroline Julia Cabading, Megan Martinez Goltz, Chad Santo Tomas, Mauro Sifuentes, Sé Sullivan, Erika Staud, and Priyanka Suryaneni.
 We look forward to supporting these filmmakers on their journeys!